 A good measure of the seriousness of post and beam failure is the presence of out-of-level conditions in the floors above.
 Most of this “settling” is not a collapse hazard.
 But it is an aesthetic problem and eventually becomes a pocketbook problem when you try to sell your house.
 Many of our post and beam replacements are caused by buyer resistance to sloping floors.
 Even if the sale of your house is not prevented most sellers will reduce the amount they are willing to pay if they see sloping floors.
 These reductions are often in excess of the actual cost of repair since most people do not have a familiarity with structural repair cost.
 We have seen buyers get a $40,000 reduction in their purchase price only to hire us to fix the problem for $15,000.
 There is a scare factor involved and you don’t want to be on the wrong side of this transaction.

 Prior to remodeling it is good to call in a professional to assess the levelness of the area to be finished and the structure below it.
 We are often called in by homeowners who become alarmed watching their kitchen remodelers cut cabinets and trim out of square to make them fit the room.
 Unfortunately, once ceramic floors, granite countertops and out-of-square cabinets are installed it is difficult to change the geometry of the room by lifting floors.

-At Brad Scott Construction, we are able to reverse most of the settling to the extent that the sloping floor is no longer visible.
-Conditions vary and not all settling can be 100% resolved, but your eye will forgive a certain degree of sloping.
-In the process of settling homes, the introduction of new steel and engineered lumber basement posts and beam systems can assure that the improvements made in lifting the house and leveling floors will not be lost.
+At Brad Scott Construction we are able to reverse most of the settling to the extent that the sloping and out-of-level conditions are not visible.
+When reversing settling homes, installed steel and engineered lumber basement posts and beams will assure that improvements made in lifting the house will not be lost.
 Our installations are designed by licensed structural engineers and inspected by city code officials.